nantunes/pentaho-viz-sandbox/docs/platform/visual/configuration.md

 It instructs the applications that the visualization's model type should not be offered.
 Indirectly, it means that no view using this model will be used.

-The second rule applies only to Analyzer, and modifies the default values of two properties ("lineWidth" and "shape") defined in the Line and Bar/Line visualizations.
+The second rule applies only to Analyzer, and modifies the default values of two properties (`lineWidth` and `shape`) defined in the Line and Bar/Line visualizations.
 Apart from its default `value`, a property's type has other attributes, such as `label`.

 In general, each configuration rule is an object that:
 - contains a mandatory `select` object, which restricts the span of types targeted by this rule.
 This span can be specified by using the following attributes:
   + `type`: the identifier of the targeted AMD module (or list of module identifiers);
   + `application`:  the identifier of the targeted application (or list of applications), e.g. `"pentaho-analyzer"` or `["pentaho-analyzer", "pentaho-det"]`;
   + `user`: the user name (or list of user names);
   + `theme`: the theme (or list of themes), e.g. (`"sapphire"` or `["crystal", "sapphire"]`);
-  + `locale`: the locale
+  + `locale`: the locale (or list of locales)
 - contains an `apply` object, which defines overrides for the properties of the targeted objects.
 You will need to consult the reference documentation of the target type to get the list of available properties.
 - can contain a numeric `priority` (higher values have higher priority), which can be useful for overriding other rules.